dopefishh/pympi/README.md

 TODO
 ====
-- Implement the full Controlled Vocabulary options
 - Make the class faster and more usable by using iterators for certain functions

 History
 =======
+- 2014-07-17
+	- Controlled vocabularies (eaf file format 2.8) added and quickly tested.
 - 2014-07-16
 	- Added support for licences(eaf file format 2.8) and planned extended controlled vocabulary support